jonathan-imanu/TAAM-Collection-Management-System/docs/PULL_REQUEST_TEMPLATE.md

 ## Checklist before requesting a review
 - [ ] What is the type of change?
-- [ ] I have performed a self-review of my code with thorough tests.
+- [ ] What user story is this related to?
 - [ ] Have I considered the changes my code will make?
 - [ ] Is my code well-functioning and non-conflicting?